-- 4. In an agreed-upon procedures engagement, the practitioner performs the procedures that have been agreed upon by the practitioner and the engaging party, where the engaging party has acknowledged that the procedures performed are appropriate for the purpose of the engagement.
+4. In an agreed-upon procedures engagement, the practitioner performs the procedures that have been agreed upon by the practitioner and the engaging party, where the engaging party has acknowledged that the procedures performed are appropriate for the purpose of the engagement.
 The practitioner communicates the agreed-upon procedures performed and the related findings in the agreed-upon procedures report.
-The engaging party and other intended users consider for themselves the agreed-upon procedures and findings reported by the practitioner and draw their own conclusions from the work performed by the practitioner. - 5.
-The value of an agreed-upon procedures engagement performed in accordance with this ASRS results from: - (a) The practitioner's compliance with professional standards, including relevant ethical requirements; and - (b) Clear communication of the procedures performed and the related findings.
+The engaging party and other intended users consider for themselves the agreed-upon procedures and findings reported by the practitioner and draw their own conclusions from the work performed by the practitioner.

-Australian Standard on Quality Control ASQC 1, Quality Control for Firms that Perform Audits and Reviews of Financial Reports and Other Financial information, Other Assurance Engagements and Related Services Engagements.
+1 Australian Standard on Quality Control ASQC 1, Quality Control for Firms that Perform Audits and Reviews of Financial Reports, and Other Assurance Engagements and Related Services Engagements.

-6. An agreed-upon procedures engagement is not an audit, review or other assurance engagement.
+- 5. The value of an agreed-upon procedures engagement performed in accordance with this ASRS results from: - (a) The practitioner's compliance with professional standards, including relevant ethical requirements; and - (b) Clear communication of the procedures performed and the related findings. - 6.
+[Deleted by the AUASB.
+Refer Aus 6.1] - Aus 6.1 An agreed-upon procedures engagement is not an audit, review or other assurance engagement.
 An agreed-upon procedures engagement does not involve obtaining evidence for the purpose of the practitioner expressing an opinion or an assurance conclusion in any form.
+[Aus] Appendix 3 provides a table of Differentiating Factors between Agreed-Upon Procedures Engagements and Assurance Engagements.